Jozy Altidore: 2016 season

 Altidore was unable to carry his form into the start of the 2016 season and failed to score in the fixture 20 MLS fixtures.
-After a missing a penalty in a 4–3 defeat to the Vancouver Whitecaps in May, he finally broke his deadlock with an 87th-minute strike in a 3–0 win over Columbus Crew on July 31.
+After a missing a penalty in a 4–3 defeat to Vancouver Whitecaps FC in May, he finally broke his deadlock with an 87th-minute strike in a 3–0 win over Columbus Crew on July 31.

 He added his second of the season a week later with a 93rd-minute goal to complete a 4–1 victory against the New England Revolution, and added his first away goal of the campaign in the following outing at the Houston Dynamo.
 Goals in victories at Philadelphia Union and Orlando City meant Altidore scored in four consecutive games for the first time in his career.
 He was named in the Week 24 and Week 27 MLS Team of the Week.

 Altidore's form continued to pick up towards the latter stages of the season, and just one game after his scoring run he added another five goals in six games.
 His 68th and 86th-minute goals secured a point against the New York Red Bulls after being 3–1 down inside 48 minutes.

 He lifted his first trophy with Toronto after clinching the 2016 Canadian Championship, but couldn't register a goal during his club's cup campaign.

 Sending Toronto to the 2016 MLS Cup Playoffs, he struck his side's third and final goal in a victory against the Philadelphia Union to progress to the Eastern Conference semi-finals.
 With Toronto putting seven past New York City across two legs, Altidore scored one in each game to reach the Eastern Conference final.
 Another seven goals were scored with a 7–5 aggregate victory against the Montreal Impact, and Altidore again added two to the tally.

-Toronto reached the MLS Cup Final for the first time in their history, but lost to the Seattle Sounders on penalties after a goalless game.
+Toronto reached the MLS Cup Final for the first time in their history, but lost to Seattle Sounders FC on penalties after a goalless game.
 Altidore scored his team's first penalty, but a miss from Justin Morrow allowed the Sounders to lift the cup.
 With 15 goals in 29 games, he once again finished second in goals to Giovinco, but also in assists with nine throughout the season.